blackravenltd/dojo/README.md

 #### Recommended Reading

 #### History and Culture
-* Coding is a creative art
+* Coding as a creative art
 * Catb.org and Geek/Hacker/Maker Culture
 * Research skills and life-long learning
 * The Elder Gods